trungdullc/01noobHacker/LeetCodeSolutions/solution/0100-0199/0169.Majority Element/README.md

 <p>The majority element is the element that appears more than <code>&lfloor;n / 2&rfloor;</code> times.
 You may assume that the majority element always exists in the array.</p>

+<p style="color: yellow;">Hacker: Return the number that occurs more than n/2 times given an array </p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>
 <pre><strong>Input:</strong> nums = [3,2,3]